mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-payment-methods-other-payments-methods.en.md

 >
 > Manage other payment methods

+> NOTE
+>
+> Important
+>
+> The payment methods described below require the buyer's address, name and document details to be filled in.
+For a better user experience, it is recommended that the integrator already initializes this data, so it will not be necessary to fill it manually.
+[Check here](/developers/en/docs/checkout-bricks/payment-brick/additional-customization/initialize-data-on-the-bricks) how to initialize the brick with this data already filled in.

-To include offline payment methods, just use the following configuration:
+To include payment via boleto and lottery, just use the following configuration:

 [[[
 ```Javascript